jamesyoung-15/FallDetection/My-Notes.md

 4. Combine some of the above methods (eg. pose estimate + classification).

 ## Quick Notes
+- On RPI Yolo pose getting >1 fps and is extremely choppy, need to further optimize
+- Movenet with TFlite is faster but pretty inaccurate

+- Improvements:
     - Mike said that using image classification better than pose estimate
     - Vincent said rather than combining inference and camera stream in one task, can split into two
         - If inference takes too long, can put pending